Jameslassen1/Clickforpoints/README.md

 # Pebbles: a Clicker Game
 A stage-based clicker game.

-### members
+### Members
 * James Lassen - group leader/coder
 * Cannon Unguren - coder
 * Ethan Stoffer - media and researcher

-### project objective
+### Project Objective
-the goal of this project is to create a game with buttons that can be pressed to increase the pebbles that you can get per second.
-Animation will be another thing that we want to achieve.
+The goal of this project is to create a game with buttons in the form of celestial objects and upgrades that can be pressed to increase the pebbles (money) that you can get per second.
+Animation is another thing that we will attempt to achieve.

 ### UI and Logic Planning
 ![start](https://github.com/Jameslassen1/Clickforpoints/blob/main/images/IMG_20240215_173241.jpg?raw=true)